Q’eswachaka Inca Bridge Tour — Full Day

 The Q’eswachaka tour is different for two operational reasons:

 (1) The remote location.
-Q’eswachaka is 156 km from Cusco in a sparsely-populated area.
+Q’eswachaka is 156 km from Cusco in a sparsely populated area.
 There are no restaurants near the bridge — the closest are in Yanaoca village 15 km away, which would add significant time and disruption.
-Pre-prepared box lunch lets you eat on-site without breaking the visit flow.
+A pre-prepared box lunch lets you eat on-site without breaking the flow of the visit.

 (2) Community entrance management.
 The Q’eswachaka community entrance is not a government ticket office — it’s managed directly by community members at the bridge gate.
 Cash-only, soles only, with informal hours.
 Your guide handles the purchase so you don’t need to manage cash for entrance fees at a remote community gate.